abhas/io/_posts/2019-01-18-after-rms-talk.md

 ---
-title: Why should you do after attending a talk by RMS?
+title: What should you do after attending a talk by RMS?
 date: 2019-01-18
 Author: Abhas Abhinav
 layout: post